laminated-labs/monad-helm/README.md

 - `/monad/SOFT_RESET_SENTINEL_FILE` – download a fresh `forkpoint.toml` and `validators.toml`.

 ## Networking and Services
-- The pod exposes TCP and UDP `8000` via host networking for BFT traffic, and a ClusterIP service mirrors the ports for cluster discovery and optional external DNS annotations.
+- The pod exposes TCP and UDP `8000` via host networking for BFT traffic.
+A headless Service publishes the same ports (plus the otel port) for discovery and optional external DNS annotations.
-- RPC traffic is available on port `8080`.
-Adjust ingress or service resources as required by your environment.
+- RPC traffic binds to port `8080` on the host network only; the Service does not expose RPC.
+Add your own Service/Ingress if cluster-level access is required.

 ## Monitoring
 When `monitoring.enabled: true` the chart:
-- Runs an `otel/opentelemetry-collector-contrib` sidecar configured via `configs/otel-collector-config.yaml` (default export to `peach10.devcore4.com:4317` and a Prometheus endpoint on `8889`).
+- Runs an OpenTelemetry collector sidecar (declared under the initContainers block) with config from `configs/otel-collector-config.yaml`, exporting to the mainnet endpoint `https://otel-external.monadinfra.com:443` and exposing Prometheus metrics on `8889`.
 - Creates a `PodMonitor` (for Prometheus Operator) and allows additional port scraping via `monitoring.ports`.
 - Propagates `OTEL_ENDPOINT` to the BFT and RPC containers so they can emit traces/metrics.